 This post may contain affiliate links.
 For more information, read my disclosure policy.

-How to decorate a Mickey Mouse Cake even if you aren’t a cake decorator!
-This easy cake decoration is something ANYONE can do easily without any special tools.
+Learn how to decorate a Mickey Mouse Cake even if you aren’t a cake decorator!
+This easy cake decoration is something ANYONE can do easily without any special tools – you just need a few easy ingredients and a love for Mickey Mouse!

 I have so many feels about this cake, even more this morning than I did when I made it a few weeks ago.

-A friend’s daughter was turning 10 a few weeks ago and having a party with her favorite things.
-Disney is her favorite thing and she wanted a Mickey Mouse Disney cake so I offered to make it for her.
+A friend’s daughter was turning 10 and Disney is her favorite thing.
+She wanted a Mickey Mouse Disney cake, so I offered to make it for her.
 Putting this cake together, dreaming up how to decorate it, building my own sprinkle mix: it gave me so much happiness.

 It turns out that a Mickey Mouse Cake is not only magical because everything Disney is magical, but because it’s a fun and sweet cake for anyone’s birthday.

-(All products you need to make this cake are linked in the bottom of this post.)
+1. All products you need to make this cake are linked in the bottom of this post.

 What is a crumb coat?